Kent Trading Standards Checked Scheme

 • Working with / in conjunction with / in association with Trading Standards / Kent County Council.

-If you would like to use any other wording, please make sure you contact us first in order to obtain written permission.
+If you would like to use any other form of wording, please make sure you contact us first in order to obtain our written permission.

 Any misuse of the logo or deviation from these guidelines will be an infringement of your terms of membership.
 Use of the logo by a non-member is a banned practice under the Consumer Protection from Unfair Trading Regulations 2008 and is a criminal offence.